 Around the middle of your pregnancy, start to get into the habit of going to sleep on your side.
-By your third trimester, it’s very important to go to sleep on your side rather than your back, research suggests that, after 28 weeks, falling asleep on your back can double the risk of stillbirth.
-This may be to do with the flow of blood and oxygen to the baby (Platts et al, 2014).
+This is because research found that mothers whose baby was stillborn were twice as likely to report falling asleep on their back the night before.
+This may be to do with the flow of blood and oxygen to the baby (Heazell et al, 2017).

 And just remember, it's not forever.
 One new NCT mum says: ‘Even though my baby often wakes me up in the night now, the sleep I do get in-between feeds is so much better than when I was heavily pregnant and just couldn’t get comfortable.’

 This page was last reviewed in March 2021.